arindam0310018/30-July-2024-DevOps__Boosting-Devops-Productivity-with-Forms-and-Power-Automate/README.md

 | __REQUIREMENTS:-__ |
 | --------- |

-1. Access to Micorsoft Forms.
+1. Access to Microsoft Forms.
 2. Access to Microsoft Power Automate.
 3. Azure DevOps Organisation and Project.